ni/nimi-python/docs/nifgen/enums.rst

-        Applies a Gaussian filter to the data with the BT value specified in the  NIFGEN_ATTR_OSP_FIR_FILTER_GAUSSIAN_BT attribute.
+        Applies a Gaussian filter to the data with the BT value specified in the  :py:data:`nifgen.Session.osp_fir_filter_gaussian_bt` attribute.